LGBTQ+ Youth & State Conversion Therapy Laws

 State Conversion Therapy Laws

 California was the first state to protect youth from conversion therapy by prohibiting state-licensed therapists from trying to change the sexual orientations or gender identities of minors under age 18.
-The states of New Jersey, Illinois, Oregon, Vermont, New Mexico, Connecticut, Rhode Island, Nevada, Washington, Hawaii, Maryland, New Hampshire, and the District of Columbia followed suit with laws prohibiting state-licensed therapists from using dangerous practices to try to change an LGBTQ minor’s sexual orientation or gender identity.
+Numerous other states have followed suit with laws prohibiting state-licensed therapists from using dangerous practices to try to change an LGBTQ+ minor’s sexual orientation or gender identity.
 This includes efforts to alter a minor’s behaviors or gender expression, and to eliminate or reduce their sexual or romantic attraction to someone of the same sex.